-Exercise 189. - Select from the following sentences five verbs that express a command; three that express a wish or a supposition contrary to the fact; three that state something as uncertain and to be decided in the future; three that assert a condition assumed to be a fact; five that state facts positively:
+Exercise 206. - Select from the following sentences five verbs that express a command; three that express a wish or a supposition contrary to the fact; three that state something as uncertain and to be decided in the future; three that assert a condition assumed to be a fact; five that state facts positively:

 1. Clouds bring rain.
 2. Dare to do right.
 3. I wish my father were here.
 4. The eclipse was total.
 5. A robin built its nest in our elm.
-6. If I am not paid, I work hard.
+6. Though I am not paid, I work hard.
 7. Speak kindly to the erring.
 8. He would be a spendthrift if he were rich.
-9. If he were severe, he was not unjust.
+9. If he was severe, he was not unjust.
 10. The crew furled the sails.
 11. Be just, and fear not.
 12. Improve your opportunity before it be lost.
 13. I should go even if the danger were greater.
 14. If the truth be known, no harm can result.
 15. Though she was there, I did not see her.
 16. If it be fair, we shall go.
+17. Unless he had taken to his heels, he would have been captured.